The Dignity Vending Machine is a world-first innovation that dispenses a free period pack containing six tampons and two pads at the push of a button.

 At Share the Dignity, we are passionate about empowering and supporting people to live a life of dignity and safety.
 To ensure access to pads and tampons to the most vulnerable or living in period poverty, we will continue installing Dignity Vending Machines in public toilets, charities, homeless hubs, domestic violence refuges, community centres, hospitals, Aboriginal Health Services working on improving Aboriginal and Torres Strait Islander peoples menstrual health, and low socioeconomic schools across Australia.

-Since installing the first machine in December 2016 we have installed 282 Dignity Vending Machines and recorded 191,345 vends of #PinkBoxes as of the beginning of April 2022.
+Since installing the first machine in December 2016 we have installed hundreds of Dignity Vending Machines Australia-wide.

-Share the Dignity were shocked to discover that people were using rolled up toilet paper and hand towels to manage their periods.
+Share the Dignity was shocked to discover that people were using rolled-up toilet paper and hand towels to manage their periods.
 We could not believe that people were having to choose between feeding their family or buying period products.
 School children should not have to miss school to avoid the embarrassment of not being able to afford pads and tampons.

 Our Founder and Managing Director, Rochelle, dreamed of finding a way for women, girls and those who menstruate who are doing it tough to access free period products, without the anxiety and shame that many feel when having to ask someone else for help.

 The state of period poverty in Australia is unacceptable.
-We acted.
-We created the #Pinkbox.
+We acted and created the Dignity Vending Machine.
 We have heard too many stories of women, girls and those who menstruate having to resort to using rags or socks or using products for too long because they could not afford more, which is a major health risk.
-This is not the standard we expect for Australians in 2021.

 Share the Dignity installs Dignity Vending Machines with free sanitary products in areas where those experiencing hardship can easily and simply access them right across Australia in: